zane047/zane047_EGR304.github.io/docs/03-BOM/BOM.md

 ---

 ## Overview
-written context
+The Bill Of Materials is a datasheet of all of the required components that need to go into a PCB.
+It has the price of each product as well as datasheet links and the manufacture links.

 ## Bill of Materials Example (as Image)
 ![](BOM.png){style width: "2000"}
-**Figure 2:** Example Bill of Materials as a screenshot.
+**Figure 1:** Bill of Materials as a screenshot.

-As you can see, the text can be difficult to read without opening the image.